 The Monument Grills 35633 grill comes with porcelain-coated cast-iron cooking grates, which is a material that’s strong and resilient, provides good heat transfer and even heat distribution, and prevents your food from sticking.

-The Weber 61016001 Genesis II E-335 propane grill also arrives equipped with porcelain-coated cooking grates.
+The Weber Genesis E-335 propane grill also arrives equipped with porcelain-coated cooking grates.

 Winner – Tie

 10. Storage Capacity

 Both the Monument Grills 35633 and the Weber Genesis E-335 offer plenty of enclosed storage at the bottom of the grills.
 They also feature tool hooks, which you can use to hang all your essential tools on the side of the grill.

 The Monument Grill tips the scales at 101.41 lbs, and Weber Genesis E-335 at 210 lbs.
 However, the Monument Grills comes with four wheels, and the Weber with two, which isn’t exactly a deal breaker, as you can still move the grill around easily.